morphonets/SNT/README.md

   </h3>
 </div>

 SNT is [ImageJ](https://imagej.net/)'s framework for semi-automated tracing, visualization, quantitative analyses and modeling of neuronal morphology.
-For tracing, SNT supports modern multi-dimensional microscopy data, and highly-customizable routines.
+For tracing, SNT supports modern multidimensional microscopy data, and highly-customizable routines.
 For data analysis, SNT features advanced visualization tools, access to all major morphology databases, and support for whole-brain circuitry data.

 SNT can be used as a regular application or as a scripting library.
 Python (through [pyimagej](https://github.com/imagej/pyimagej)) and  all of SciJava's scripting languages are supported.
 It is distributed with [Fiji](https://imagej.net/Fiji) and supersedes the original [Simple Neurite Tracer](#backwards-compatibility) plug-in.
 It also incorporates several other neuroanatomy-related Fiji plugins. **See  [SNT's publication](https://doi.org/10.1038/s41592-021-01105-7)  and [techical notes](./NOTES.md) for details**.